Supereviil/CiderPress/README.md

 It uses **FFmpeg** for decoding, **ExifTool** for full metadata preservation, and includes a clean WIC fallback when FFmpeg isn’t available.

 Simple UI.
 Accurate results.
 No nonsense.

+CiderPress exists because Windows still doesn’t handle HEIC/HEIF gracefully. iPhones produce HEIC by default, but opening, previewing, or converting those files on a PC is often slow, inconsistent, or locked behind paid codecs and clunky web tools.

+This app is for anyone who needs a dependable, offline, privacy‑respecting way to convert HEIC photos — photographers, editors, archivists, IT staff, or everyday users who just want their pictures in a format everything supports.

+No ads, no telemetry, no installers, no surprises.
+Just a small, portable tool that does the job properly.

 <img width="901" height="424" alt="screenshot01" src="https://github.com/user-attachments/assets/bd646934-1718-4558-b1cf-074dd1af9f00" />

 ---